getlantern/lantern-docs/index.rst

         }
     }

+.. note:: By default, Lantern will listen on :code:`127.0.0.1:8787`.
+You can customize this by placing a :code:`settings.yaml` file in your app resources directory and using a custom :code:`httpaddr` field.
 .. note:: Make sure to add the fully qualified name of :code:`Application` sub-class to the :code:`android:name` attribute in the applications manifest.